hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 There are two options to install K8sGPT, as a CLI tool or as a K8s Operator in the K8s cluster.
 This section takes the CLI option to install K8sGPT to the workstation.
-K8sGPT will be independent of any specific K8s cluster and it can be used for working on any existing K8s clusters.
+K8sGPT setup will be independent of any specific K8s cluster and it can be used for working on any existing K8s clusters.
 This is helpful, especially when multiple K8s clusters are created in your environment.
 They can all work with the same K8sGPT installation.